Meet Speeka, the Soweto-Based Producer Keeping Kasi Rap Alive

 In 2017, Speeka won the producer's challenge at South Africa's biggest hip-hop festival Back To The City.
 For the competition, up-and-coming South African producers have to send their beats through to the festival's organizers, who then shortlist 20 and fans must vote for their favorites online.
 The top 10 gets to showcase their beats to a panel of judges, which consists of the country's seasoned producers.

 Two years after winning the competition, Speeka was billed to perform on the festival's main stage.
-When I met up with him, a few days before the festivals, he was both excited and apprehensive.
+When I met up with him, a few days before the festival, he was both excited and apprehensive.
 He was frustrated because he was trying to squeeze as many rappers into his 10-minute set as possible.
 Which makes a lot of sense; Speeka speaks highly of the countless artists he's worked with.

 On the day of the festival, however, clumsiness from the festival's organizers saw Speeka's set getting cancelled.
 He was, I imagined, devastated, but wasn't showing any signs of it.
 He told me backstage, "At the end of the day, I'm here for hip-hop, bro, so I will just stay and enjoy the festival."